Test site in the Bavarian Oberland region

 As a partner of the 5G TODAY project, Kathrein is contributing to the project in various ways: With 65 years of experience in the area of broadcast antenna systems and services, Kathrein’s Broadcast team is carrying out coverage prediction calculations together with IRT.
 Further, a new kind of transmitting antenna is being developed, which enables transmitting antenna diversity.
 Kathrein is subsequently participation in field measurements and evaluations.
 Kathrein Automotive is contributing studies about receiving antenna diversity systems for vehicles.
 ENKOM, a member of the Kathrein Group and specialist for broadcast measurement systems, is upgrading the “Signal Analyzer” measuring system by adding a FeMBMS functionality.

-China starts 5G broadcast project with Bavarian technology
+5G broadcast: Brazil launches broadcast with Bavarian technology